Bigfoot (truck): Present day

 Bigfoot still races for the Special Events Promotion Company, Chris Arel Motorsports, Toughest Monster Truck Tour, Monster Nation, Monster X Tour, Checkered Flag Promotions, and many others.

 In May 2006, Bigfoot signed former professional wrestler and Monster Jam driver Debrah Miceli.
 Miceli drove the "Bigfoot 10" chassis until the end of the 2007 Major League of Monster Trucks (MLMT) season.
 Miceli now drives Madusa for Feld Motorsports.

 In July 2010, Bigfoot sponsor Firestone, then a Major League Baseball sponsor, brought Bigfoot to the Major League Baseball All-Star Game as a show truck.
-In order to comply with MLB's official vehicle sponsorship while being used by Firestone, the Bigfoot 10 chassis featured a Chevrolet Silverado body.
+In order to comply with MLB's official vehicle sponsorship while being used by Firestone, the Bigfoot 10 chassis featured a Chevrolet Silverado body, as Chevrolet is MLB's official vehicle sponsor.
 In March 2012, Bigfoot formed a partnership with Robby Gordon to promote both his SPEED Energy Drink and his new Stadium Super Trucks racing series.
 For the partnership, a chassis initially built for Gordon himself was dubbed Bigfoot 19.
 Despite a promotional picture depicting the body as being a Ford, this truck would also compete with a highly modified Silverado body.

 For his innovation of creating monster trucks, Bob Chandler has been inducted into multiple halls of fame.
 In 2006, he was inducted in the Missouri Sports Hall of Fame.
 In November 2011, he was inducted into the International Monster Truck Museum Hall of Fame with its inaugural class.
 Former driver Jim Kramer was inducted into the second class the following year.
 Also, in 2013, Chandler was inducted into the Off-road Motorsports Hall of Fame.

 On November 30, 2018, Bigfoot was announced as one of the participants in the new Hot Wheels Monster Trucks Live tour being coproduced by Hot Wheels owner Mattel and the Raycom-Legacy Content Company.
 This reunites a marketing relationship dating back to the 1980s.